 Thanks to the API-first approach, Shopware 6 gives greater flexibility and provides technology that meets the needs of a constantly changing market.
 At the same time, Shopware 6 significantly improves the work of managing various sales channels and servicing multiple devices.
 The flexible core of the platform perfectly adapts to the requirements, needs, and expectations of customers.

-By using the API, various components such as front-end, administration panel, and integration with external systems (ERP, PIM, CMS, etc.) can be interconnected and form the foundation of completely new business models.
+By using the API, various components such as front-end, administration panel, and integration with external systems (ERP, PIM, content management, etc.) can be interconnected and form the foundation of completely new business models.
 As a result, both small companies and large enterprises have the same opportunities to quickly and flexibly respond to market changes, creating unique multi-channel purchasing experiences.

 External integrations – Documentation examples